RosannaGreco/vision-and-perception-project/ReadMe.txt

 TestAnomalyClassificator.py, which will plot a random image from the humerus anomalies dataset we created and show the corresponding prediction and the ground truth.

-Some of the models we trained are available in the Models Folder.
+Some of the first model we trained is available in the Models Folder.
+The second and the third can be downloaded using the link in the file Models.txt in the Models Folder.
 But it is also possible to train the nets again using the training.py file, which uses the functions defined in Train.py.
 The models can be trained in this way: